jetho/scms/README.markdown

 #### A CPS-based Scheme Interpreter in Scala

-My aim with this project is to implement an Interpreter for a big subset of Scheme in Scala.
+My aim with this project is to implement an Interpreter for a decent subset of Scheme in Scala.
 This project is still in the beginning stages and currently only provides a Parser and an Environment abstraction.

 The next points to do: